-(1) The Aerospace/Defense Industry Peer Group used in the Performance Graph was developed in 1993 to comply with SEC regulations and consists of the one-half of the companies in the Value Line Aerospace/Defense Index which had the lowest market capitalization on December 31, 1992.
-These companies are: AAR Corp., EDO Corporation, Hexcel Corporation, Hi-Shear Industries, Inc., Logicon, Inc., M/A-COM Inc., Moog Inc., Nichols Research Corporation, Rohr, Inc., Sparton Corp., TransTechnology Corporation, UNC Inc., United Industrial Corp., Watkins-Johnson Company and Wyman-Gordon Company.
+(1) The Aerospace/Defense Industry Peer Group used in the Performance Graph was developed in 1993 to comply with SEC regulations and initially consisted of: AAR Corp., EDO Corporation, Hexcel Corporation, Hi-Shear Industries, Inc., Logicon, Inc., M/A-COM Inc., Moog Inc., Nichols Research Corporation, Rohr, Inc., Sparton Corp., TransTechnology Corporation, UNC Inc., United Industrial Corp., Watkins-Johnson Company and Wyman-Gordon Company.
 Since 1993, several of these companies have been acquired and their performance has been omitted from the Aerospace/Defense Industry Peer Group performance results since the year of acquisition: M/A-COM Inc. in 1995, and Logicon, Inc., Rohr, Inc., and UNC Inc. in 1997.